PeterouZh/HRInversion/README.md

 ```
 and then open the browser: `http://your_ip_address:8661`

+Note that the MSE loss may dominate the total loss, impeding us from analyzing the nature of perceptual loss.
+In order to observe the artifacts, we use only the perceptual loss to jointly optimize w and n.
+If you select the downsampling option on the web page, you will observe artifacts caused by the perceptual loss.

-You can debug this script with this command:
+You can debug the script with this command:
 ```bash

 export CUDA_HOME=/usr/local/cuda-10.2/